AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/remove-disable-the-user-account.md

 #### Impact/Urgency:

-**Please elaborate your issue in detail whether this account is impacting in your spaces**
+**Please provide us the details whether this user account is impacting in your spaces**

 **If it is urgent request to business.
 Please provide details on the time constraints to deactivate/remove this account from Confluence**